SAN LUIS OBISPO COUNTY PROGRESSIVES DEMOCRATIC CLUB

 ARTICLE VIII – STATE PRE-ENDORSEMENT CONFERENCES

 As regards California Democratic Party Pre-endorsement Conferences, a roster including only members in good standing, as certified by the President or Secretary, shall be provided to the Chair of the County Democratic Party and the appropriate Regional Director no later than July 1 of the year immediately prior to the state Party’s endorsing process.
 The Club’s representatives to any Pre-endorsement Conference shall be from this roster and shall be equally apportioned between men and women, to the extent possible.
 Said representatives shall be appointed by the Co-Chairs, subject to approval of the Executive Board.
+Club representatives are required to vote in accordance with the official club endorsements.

 ARTICLE IX – AFFILIATION